liferay-search/liferay-docs/en/developer/customization/articles/02-fundamentals/06-semantic-versioning/01-semantic-versioning-intro.markdown

 [OSGi Alliance's Semantic Versioning](http://www.osgi.org/wp-content/uploads/SemanticVersioning1.pdf) technical whitepaper.

-All of @product@'s modules use Semantic Versioning.
+All of @sharepoint@'s modules use Semantic Versioning.

-Following Semantic Versioning is especially important because @product@ is a modular platform containing hundreds of independent OSGi modules.
+Following Semantic Versioning is especially important because @sharepoint@ is a modular platform containing hundreds of independent OSGi modules.
 With many independent modules containing a slew of dependencies, releasing new package versions can quickly become terrifying.
 With this complex intertwined system of